02Mani/ML--Weather-Prediction/README.md

 /*
 Program to implement the Random Forest Algorithm to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data.

-Developed by: Jones Benedict A P
+Developed by: MANIKANDAN M

-RegisterNumber: 212224040142
+RegisterNumber: 212224040183
 */
 ```
 import pandas as pd